lenskit/lk-rec-server/README.md

 ## Deployment
-All the packages necessary to run the recommendation server are in lkweb/requirements.txt file, which can be easily installed with the command: pip -r lkweb/requirements.txt
+All the packages necessary to run the recommendation server are in requirements.txt file, which can be easily installed with the command: pip -r requirements.txt

 ### Docker-compose configuration
 If you just want to deploy the recommendation server and a postgres database in docker using data files located in test_db/ then follow these steps: